Revolve Group (NYSE:RVLV) Price Target Cut to $32.00

-Revolve Group (NYSE:RVLV – Get Rating) had its price objective decreased by research analysts at Cowen from $52.00 to $32.00 in a research note issued on Thursday, Stock Target Advisor reports.
-Cowen’s price objective would indicate a potential upside of 17.00% from the company’s previous close.
+Revolve Group (NYSE:RVLV – Get Rating) had its price target decreased by Cowen from $52.00 to $32.00 in a research report report published on Thursday, The Fly reports.

 Institutional Investors Weigh In On Revolve Group